 Although Dr. Bunnell’s name stuck, the Ahwahneechee’s name for their valley lives on in The Ahwahnee Hotel, a destination for rustic luxury since it opened in 1927.
 Even if you’re not in the market for a room, do what’s good for you and spend a morning indulging in hot pastries and coffee on the patio.
 After yesterday’s hike, it’s a well-deserved splurge.

 I Wish I Had A River I Could Skate Away On

 For an afternoon in the valley, I can’t fail to mention the famous Mist Trail, a moderate-to-strenuous hike that begins at Happy Isles.
-The three-mile roundtrip trek to the top of Vernal Fall, and the additional 2.5-mile trip to Nevada Fall, is the beautiful initial leg of the Half Dome ascent, and well worth attempting if you have the leg power.
+The three-mile roundtrip trek to the top of Vernal Falls, and the additional 2.5-mile trip to Nevada Falls, is the beautiful initial leg of the Half Dome ascent, and well worth attempting if you have the leg power.
 But if you fail to make an early start in peak season, you might consider skipping this human traffic jam.
 You’ll have a great view of the waterfalls from Glacier Point tomorrow.